how to plant vegetable seeds

 Make sure you choose a spot with plenty of sun exposure as well as good drainage since too much water can cause root rot and other problems.
 Once planted, keep an eye on them throughout their growing season; they will need regular watering and weeding if necessary.

-Pepper in the garden
+pepper in the garden

 8. Pepper seeds